gbif/analytics/README.md

 - Hive scripts that digest the data into specific views suitable for download from Hadoop and further processing
 - R scripts that process the data into views per country
 - R scripts that produce the static charts for each country
-- R scripts that produce the JSON files used by the gbif.org/analytics
-- R scripts that use moustache templating to produce the old static site

 ### Steps for adding a new snapshot and then re-running the processing
 - This will only work on a Cloudera Manager managed gateway such as ```c5gateway-vh``` on which you should be able to `sudo su - hdfs` and find the code in `/home/hdfs/analytics/` (do a `git pull`)